AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 .. method:: ExecutableModel.getBoundarySpeciesConcentrations([index])
-   :module: roadrunner
+   :module: RoadRunner

-   Returns a vector of boundary species concentrations.
+   Return a vector of boundary species concentrations.
 The order of species is given by the order of Ids returned by getBoundarySpeciesIds()

    :param numpy.ndarray index: (optional) an index array indicating which items to return.